 The RFM96 is a radio for 433 MHz ISM band, which is free to use and perfect for Cansat use.
 The radio uses a proprietary protocol called LoRa (short for long range), patented by Semtech, that is perfect for low data rate, but long range and relatively low transmission power (+20 dBm, 100 mW maximum).
 You can read more about the protocol, with its advantages and disadvantages here.

-NAROM has used this radio in other activities than Cansats also, and actually we routinely use this radio in weather balloons which go up to 25 km altitude with a total distance between the ground station and the transmitter of 60 km.
-We do this, however, at a lower data rate that you will use, since you do not need 60 km of range!
+NAROM has used this radio in other activities than Cansats also, and actually we routinely use this radio in weather balloons which go up to 25 km altitude with a total distance between the ground station and the transmitter of 230 km!
+We do this, however, at a lower data rate than you will use, since you do such a long range.

 The black IC/chip you can see on the board (with an H on it) are actually made for a very wide range of frequencies, and the passives on the board (most of what is not the black chip) are filters that limits it to 433 MHz frequencies.
 The communication between the radio and the microcontroller uses SPI, which is super fast.
 Your Cansat will use a 8 MHz SPI clock.
 The radio sends a large frame where the data that you as a user sends is a (large) part of it, but it sends also other things, so the data rate is not that straight forward to calculate.
 You will probably send approx. two frames each second, depending on the frame size.
 Frames is a whole data packet that you choose to send (most often one «line» that you can see in Arduino’s Serial Monitor).
 Sending less data means that you can send more often, so limit the data to what you need, and not more.